MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-setup-lab.md

 ms.reviewer: itargoet
 # ms.subservice
 # ROBOTS
-# Customer intent: As an Azure ATP user, I want to simulate threats in a lab so that I can see some of Azure ATP's capabilities.
+# Customer intent: As an Azure ATP user, I want to set up a lab and simulate threats so I can see some of Azure ATP's capabilities.
 ---

 # Tutorial: Setup an ATP security alert lab

-The purpose of the Azure ATP Security Alert lab tutorial is to illustrate **Azure ATP**'s capabilities in identifying and detecting suspicious activities and potential attacks against your network.
-This four part tutorial explains how to install and configure a working environment to test against some of Azure ATP's **discrete detections**.
-The lab focuses on Azure ATP’s **signature-based capabilities** and doesn't include advanced machine-learning, user or entity based behavioral detections (these require a learning period with real network traffic of up to 30 days).
+ The purpose of the Azure ATP Security Alert lab is to illustrate **Azure ATP**'s capabilities in identifying and detecting suspicious activities and potential attacks against your network.
+This first tutorial in a four part series walks you through creating a lab environment for testing against Azure ATP's *discrete* detections.
+The security alert lab focuses on Azure ATP’s *signature-based* capabilities.
+The lab doesn't include advanced machine-learning, user or entity based behavioral detections since those require a learning period with real network traffic of up to 30 days.
+For more information about each tutorial in the series, see the [ATP security alert lab overview](atp-playbook-lab-overview.md).

 In this tutorial you will: